 A Brief History of Ayurveda

 Ayurveda has evolved over 5,000 years, with its beginnings in the Himalayas.
-Around 800 BC the first Ayurvedic school was established by a man named Punarvasu Atreya.
+Around 800 BC, the first Ayurvedic school was established by a man named Punarvasu Atreya.
 He and his students recorded their medical knowledge.
 These writings inspired a scholar named Charaka a hundred years later to write Charaka Samhita, which details over 1,500 plant species and identifies 700 medicinal plant species.
 Traditional Ayurvedic practitioners still use this book as a reference guide.
-Charaka’s second work titled Susruta Samhita was the basis for modern surgery.
+Charaka’s second work entitled Susruta Samhita was the basis for modern surgery.
 Traditional Chinese, Tibetan and Islamic medicine have their roots in Ayurveda.
 Ayurveda is one of the oldest modalities of traditional medical practices.

 What is Shatavari?

-Shatavari is a plant with a woody stem that sends runners out, has needle like leaves, with small white flowers.
-If you look closely at the buds before they bloom they look like very thin asparagus, just like their larger relatives that some of us love to eat here in the States.
+Shatavari is a plant with a woody stem that sends runners out, has needle-like leaves, with small white flowers.
+If you look closely at the buds before they bloom, they look like very thin asparagus, just like their larger relatives that some of us love to eat here in the States.

 This plant has been shown to improve overall fertility with no toxic side effects reported with long term use.
 Steroidal sapponins called Shatavarins may be responsible for the hormone like effect Shatavari has on reproductive system.

 This plant has shown to protect the body from stressors.
 It combines well with Tribulus terrestris another herb shown to be beneficial for fertility.
 Very helpful for women with stress-induced fertility issues.
 Because of its adaptogenic actions it has been used by men and women to support healthy fertility.

 Shatavari may be very helpful with women who have stress-related or immune-mediated fertility issues.
 Autoimmune fertility issues may be helped by proper immunological function supported by Shatavari.